 This is how many people have come across Blend11, our breakfast booster that has developed such a huge fan base!
 Word of mouth and people trialling it have found it to be so healthful and life-changing!
 So trying new foods and diet options are definitely amongst our top naturopathy tips!

 4. Look After Your Emotions – They’re Much More Powerful Than You Think:

 It doesn’t matter how healthy & balanced your diet is, or how active you are if you’re feeling unbalanced emotionally.
 Negative feelings can absolutely cause you to become unwell, especially anything that goes on for too long without you recognising it, addressing it & working through it.
 Things like strong sadness, grief, loneliness, anger, work or relationship stress.
 We all have our challenges & stresses, we wouldn’t appreciate the ups if there were no downs – but, if there’s something in your life that is a constant niggle or a big loud disturbance to your mental-emotional wellbeing, it needs to be dealt with as a priority!
 Don’t set the expectation that you should be a completely zen monk-like human being, but if you’re placing all the focus on diet & exercise, & wondering why you’re not seeing results – look into the mental-emotional side of things.
-If you’re not laughing, playing, connecting, learning, challenging yourself, relaxing…doing whatever it is that feels most nourishing to your soul – do something about that today!!
+So one of the best naturopathy tips I can give you is if you’re not laughing, playing, connecting, learning, challenging yourself, relaxing…doing whatever it is that feels most nourishing to your soul – do something about that today!!
 And if there’s an obvious stressor that is affecting you strongly, do something about that today too.
 Sometimes you just need to change the way you’re thinking about it, sometimes you need to make big scary changes.